Manchester United sporting director Dan Ashworth leaves after just five months

 Ashworth was also involved in an expensive summer of recruitment, with the combined fees for Leny Yoro, Manuel Ugarte, Matthijs De Ligt, Noussair Mazraoui and Joshua Zirkzee costing around £200m.

-United spent around five months trying to prise Ashworth out of his previous role at Newcastle, with the 53-year-old going on gardening leave, but Ineos must now try again to fill one of the most important roles at the club.
+United spent around five months trying to prise Ashworth out of his previous role at Newcastle, with the 53-year-old going on gardening leave, but Ineos must now try again to fill one of the most important roles at the club or alter the structure once again.

+Ashworth reportedly met with chief executive Omar Berrada after the final whistle on Saturday.
+He was seen quickly passing through the press conference room to another part of the stadium with chief operating officer Collette Roche.

+Sunday’s announcement comes one day after the publication of an interview with Ratcliffe in the United We Stand fanzine, in which the 72-year-old admitted he had made “one or two errors” in terms of getting the right people in place at United.